Feeling the Heat

 - Heat wave data from: Tamrazian, A., S. LaDouchy, J. Willis, and W.C.
 Patzert (2008) Heat Waves in Southern California: Are They Becoming More Frequent and Longer Lasting?
 APCG Yearbook, Vol. 70, pp. 59-69.

-- 10-year average temperatures are from Climate of Los Angeles data archived by NOAA National Weather Service - Los Angeles/Oxnard (http://www.wrh.noaa.gov/lox/climate/climate_intro.php)
+- 10-year average temperatures are from Climate of Los Angeles data archived by NOAA National Weather Service - Los Angeles/Oxnard (https://www.wrh.noaa.gov/lox/climate/climate_intro.php)

-- Population estimates are from the US Census Bureau. (http://www.census.gov/popest/estimates.php)
+- Population estimates are from the US Census Bureau. (https://www.census.gov/topics/population.html)

 - This activity was developed by Lisa Gardiner of the UCAR Center for Science Education.